zzaid17/biohack-2025/README.md

 Our group developed a data-driven tool that aims to simplify medical diagnoses by implementing a suite of machine learning models that can accurately analyze and interpret patient data for disease detection.
 The project is complete with a fully functional user-friendly interface that allows the user to input their symptoms and provide any other relevant information, returning a diagnosis based on our models' predictions.

 We used one dataset for each major condition - cancer, diabetes, heart disease, liver disease, and stroke.
-Our initial data analysis consisted of data cleaning, mix-max normalization, and calculating the correlation values for each dataset.
+Our initial data analysis consisted of data cleaning, min-max normalization, and calculating the correlation values for each dataset.
 We then used scikit-learn to evaluate Random Forest, LDA, Logistic Regression, QDA, Native Bayes, Decision Tree, and KNN models using 10-fold cross validation.
 Upon determining the ideal model for each dataset, final models were trained and dumped to `.pkl` files for later use in the GUI when predicting on new data.

 # Prerequisites

-This project was created using python, and as such the user must have it installed.
-Once python is installed, run the following command to ensure all pre-requisites are met:
+This project was created using Python, and as such the user must have it installed.
+Once Python is installed, run the following command to ensure all prerequisites are met:
 ```
 pip install tensorflow pandas scikit-learn numpy matplotlib flask
 ```